Take Your Training to New Levels.

 Some of my best workouts over the decades of training have come during the summer months when the normal grinding schedule slows down.
 From no school, longer day time hours, and fewer commitments (typically), you can work a little harder over the summer and not get the typical burnout that accompanies burning the candle at both ends (work, school, sports, workouts, family events etc).

-As you can see, the longer days offer the ability to "put in the time" doing workouts that take time to improve upon like longer distance running, rucking, and swimming.
-The is how we transition through the year with our running and higher repetition focus.
+As you can see, the longer days allow you to "put in the time" on workouts that take time to improve, like longer-distance running, rucking, and swimming.
+This is how we transition through the year with our running and higher repetition focus.
 During the other months, we run less but faster, lift heavier, then progress back up to higher miles and reps through the spring and peak in the summer.
 See Seasonal Tactical Fitness Periodization and why this system works so well for the transitioning tactical athlete.

 Click graph above for more programming on this seasonal approach.